This is a quick and easy baby quilt pattern using simple raw edge applique.

 Step 7: Squaring & Binding

 Square up and bind your quilt.
-It might help to fold your quilt down that central line again to make sure you are trimming equal amounts from either side of your quilt and that central line remains in the centre.
+It might help to fold your quilt down that central line again to make sure you are trimming equal amounts from either side of your quilt and that central line remains in the center.

-For your binding you will need approx. half a yard of fabric if you are making 2.5” binding strips.
+For your binding, you will need approx. half a yard of fabric if you are making 2.5” binding strips.

 Note: The raw edges of your raindrops will get a slight fray on them after they’ve been washed.
-This is part of the charm of this method (see photo of post wash quilt above).
+This is part of the charm of this method (see photo of post-wash quilt above).

 If you would prefer not to have these edges you can also hand sew your raindrops in place using the needle turn applique method instead.